 Email marketers are increasingly turning to animated GIFs in email to provide extra visual interest in their messages and according to our 2023 State of Email Design Report, 58% of marketers said they’re using animated GIFs in their marketing emails and 43% said there was somewhat of an improvement in email performance when GIFs are used.

 So how can you get in on this action?
 In this blog post, we’ll cover:

-What is a GIF?
+What is an animated GIF?

-The GIF, which stands for Graphics Interchange Format, is an image format developed by CompuServe in 1987.
+GIF, which stands for Graphics Interchange Format, is an image format developed by CompuServe in 1987.
 Due to wide support across browsers and email clients, GIFs have been a popular image format since the early days of the internet.

 More importantly, though, GIFs can be animated.
 Similar to how a flipbook works, GIFs rapidly display a series of images to produce the illusion of motion.
 In the internet’s early years, GIFs (and the marquee and blink tags) were the primary method of adding movement to a web page.

 A lot has changed since the 1990s.
 Animated GIFs are enjoying a renaissance both on the web and in email marketing.
 While there is still some debate as to how you actually pronounce “GIF,” most will agree that GIFs can be an excellent marketing tool.

 What are the benefits of animated GIFs in email?

 Whether you prefer a hard “G” or like to rhyme GIF with a certain brand of peanut butter, let’s look at why GIFs are so useful in emails.

 Adding animation in email with a GIF is a great way to grab your subscribers’ attention, point them toward an action you want them to take, or keep them scrolling to make sure they get your whole message.